Ryo-Ohashi/sspg3list/README.md

 load "main.m";
 ```

-The outputs are the Shioda invariants of hyperelliptic genus-3 curves, and the Dixmier-Ohno invariants of smooth plane quartics.
+The outputs are displayed as the Shioda invariants of hyperelliptic genus-3 curves, and the Dixmier-Ohno invariants of smooth plane quartics.
 If necessary, you can restore their explicit forms using built-in functions in Magma.